MERT-CKR/Sky-AutoPianoPlayer/README.md

 ## [you can test here without game](https://specy.github.io/skyMusic/)
 ## Prerequisites:
+### Before using this application, ensure that Python is installed on your computer.
 You need to have the following libraries installed:
 - [pandas](https://pandas.pydata.org/), [keyboard](https://pypi.org/project/keyboard/)